BalistiK-25/s5LanguageTool/README.md

 As you can see, the original "Message" function was not used in the example, but the "Message" function of the LanguageTool.
 All functions have been replaced by separate functions of the LanguageTool, like LanguageTool.Briefing, LanguageTool.Message or LanguageTool.StartCutscene.
 On one hand, this serves to prevent errors,  on the other hand, it also makes it possible to safely overwrite functions such as StartBriefing at any time without coming into conflict with the LanguageTool itself.

+## Briefings and Cutscenes

-Since briefings are a more complex topic, they are presented below in an additional example.
+Since briefings (and cutscenes) are a more complex topic, they are presented below in an additional example.
+The cutscene text and title work the same way as the example of the briefing.
 Suppose we have the following briefing, which we call with the function LanguageTool.StartBriefing:
 ```
 local briefing = {}